Menu

 Rachel With a Cocktail

 My future looked bright as I imagined buying a house with my other half one day and starting a family, and I was at the beginning of my career.
-I imagined being a high-flying mother who did well in her career but was also hands-on with her children and was great at keeping an organised home; dinner on the table at five and having them washed and in bed for seven, before putting my feet up for the evening.
+I imagined being a busy parent who did well in her career but was also hands-on with her children and was great at keeping an organised home; dinner on the table at five and having them washed and in bed for seven, before putting my feet up for the evening.
 I imagined that I would feel satisfied with life and had accomplished a lot, being good at what I did and as efficient as I was at twenty.

 The Diagnosis

 I started experiencing my first symptoms of hypothyroidism and Hashimoto’s at sixteen, but by twenty years old they had increased in frequency and severity a lot.
+By this time, they had become all-consuming.

 Random leg cramps and spasms, migraines, adult acne and a constant feeling of never waking up feeling refreshed, even after a lot of sleep, were just a few that were adding to a very long list.